Migration From Auth0

 The next step is to create an API key.
 This will be used by the import script.
 To do so, navigate toin the administrative user interface.

 This key needs to have the permission to run a bulk import of users.
-In the spirit of the principle of least privilege, give it the permission to
+In the spirit of the principle of least privilege, give it only the following permissions:

 Get the Script